Distribution of the bad part of class groups: Introduction

+where the subscript $C$ means that the fields $L\in\mathcal{S}$ are ordered by the Artin conductor of 2-dimensional irreducible representation of $D_4$. \end{theorem} The method we adopt follows from Altug and Shankar and Varma and Wilson~\cite{altug2017number}.
+See Section~\ref{section:D4 extensions} for the proof.

-\end{enumerate} \end{theorem} To summarize this section, the notion ``good prime'' in \cite[D{\'e}finition 6.1]{CM90} (see also \cite[\S7]{wang2021moments}) gives a criterion for us to apply the Cohen-Martinet-Lenstra Heuristics so that we can predict the statistical behaviour of the class groups.
-In this paper, the notion ``non-random prime'' predicts the cases when we expect nontrivial subgroup of $\operatorname{Cl}_K$ from ramified primes and qualitatively different statistical results from ``good prime'' cases.
-However, Example~\ref{example:not good prime but not non-random} shows that there are primes $p$ that are neither good in the sense of the heuristics nor non-random in this paper.
-So, such situations may suggest more ideas on the study of class groups.
+To summarize this section, the notion ``good prime'' in Cohen and Martinet~\cite[D{\'e}finition 6.1]{CM90} (see also W. and Wood~\cite[Section 7]{wang2021moments}) gives a criterion for us to apply the Cohen-Martinet-Lenstra Heuristics so that we can predict the statistical behaviour of the class groups based on random modules.
+However, if a rational prime $q$ satisfies the condition that

+then we expect a nontrivial subgroup of $\operatorname{Cl}_K$ associated to ramified primes and it admits qualitatively different statistical results from ``good prime'' cases.
+For abelian fields and $D_4$-fields, this could be proved by field-counting.
+For general dihedral extensions, we can prove it with some additional hypothesis.
+See also Section~\ref{section:Dihedral extensions}.
+In general, this is still remained unknown.
+Finally, because of Gerth's conjecture~\cite{Gerth1987} and the work of Alex Smith~\cite{smith2022distribution}, we see that the study of the primes that are not good is also closely related to the Cohen-Lenstra-Martinet Heuristics itself.